 Roughly a quarter of my dust collection emails come from people confused because others keep giving partial answers and just plain bad advice that they say came from me.
 Most of this comes from a very few latecomers I helped who now claim credit for work done years before they ever became involved.
 Sadly, the loudest of these cannot and will not either read or take the time to learn what they are talking about, so they continue to cause lots of confusion.
 Please just refer people to my specific web pages rather than paraphrase or quote me out of context.

 Finally, too many people and firms now illegally sell my work without my permission or paying me anything.
 By stealing one piece at a time every small shop vendor except one now sells cyclones that are more my design than their own and most sell the cartridge type dust collectors that I innovated.
-The worst of these small shop vendors is rated by many magazines as the best cyclone maker, but in truth they are now using my inlet design, my outlet sizing, my revised cone, my dust chute sizing, my blower housing, my impeller sizing, my filter stack, my cleanout design, my ducting designs, and considerable flagrant theft from my web pages including my airflow tables, resistance calculations, test results, on and on.
-Worse this same vendor continues to use their legal staff to force me to leave off the objective testing that shows even with all their thefts that their cyclones separate little better than cheap trashcan separator lids and their filters are so wide open using their equipment will push the invisible unhealthiest particle counts to just plain dangerous.
+The worst of these small shop vendors is rated by many magazines as the best cyclone maker, but in truth they are now using my inlet design, my outlet sizing, my revised cone, my air ramp, my dust chute sizing, my blower housing, my impeller design and sizing, my filter stack, my cleanout design, my ducting designs, and considerable flagrant theft from my web pages including my airflow tables, resistance calculations, test results, on and on.
+Worse this same vendor continues to use their legal staff to force me to leave off the objective testing that shows even with all their thefts that their cyclones separate little better than cheap trashcan separator lids and their filters are so wide open use of their equipment will push the invisible unhealthiest airborne particle counts to dangerous.
 Many small firms have gone into business building cyclones and cyclone kits based on my designs, then expect me to field their customer questions without ever paying me a penny.
 Multiple You Tube production firms are building their businesses by referring to me and my web pages without my permission and sharing just plain bad information.
 There are multiple firms that flagrantly stole and now either sell or use for their own marketing many of the tables, spreadsheets, and other information from my pages including my toxicity table, static calculator, cyclone efficiency calculator, and even my ducting designs.
 Multiple advertising services now steal copies of my static calculator spreadsheet and my scalable cyclone spreadsheet that they let people use for free in order to display lots of paid ads.
 Two get rich quick spammers sell CDs with full sized drawings of my plans via email and on eBay.
 Only Clear Vue Cyclones and my son can legally sell my efforts.
 Please DO NOT BUY, SUPPORT, OR RECOMMEND ANYONE ELSE and LET THESE LOW LIFES KNOW HOW LITTLE WE APPRECIATE THEIR THEFTS.
 Let me know and directly complain to eBay if you see any of my plans offered on eBay by anyone other than electricsurf (my eBay name).
 Please also let me know of any web pages you find with copies of my work and I will contact the offending Internet Service Provider to remove that material.